Brave Buddies FAQ

-Children diagnosed with selective mutism (SM) between the ages of three and eight are invited to join the Brave Buddies℠ program.
+Children diagnosed with selective mutism (SM) between the ages 3-12 years old are invited to join the Brave Buddies℠ program.
 Multi-day programs are open to current, former and new patients who have been determined to be eligible by the clinical team at the Child Mind Institute.
-Daylong sessions are for current and former patients only.

-Yes, we absolutely do.
-Please call us to discuss the treatments we offer, which include traditional individual treatment, intensive treatments, and school consultations.
+Yes, we absolutely do; however, the Brave Buddies program is for children up to age 12.
+Please call us to discuss the treatments we offer, which include traditional individual treatment, intensive treatments, and school consultation.
 Our clinicians will develop a tailored treatment plan to address your child’s individual needs.